Disk-usage safeguards

 Section titled “What the schema considers a breaking change”

-Pre-1.0, any release may ship breaking changes to the TOML schema, REST API, or on-disk data layout, and upgrading may reset run history.
-Changes are flagged in the CHANGELOG; semver guarantees land with 1.0.
+This is pre-1.0, so any release might change the TOML schema, the REST API, or the on-disk layout — and an upgrade may wipe run history.
+Anything like that gets flagged in the CHANGELOG; the semver guarantees kick in at 1.0.